Arts

 Course #1507 - AP Studio Art

-Prerequisite: A minimum of a “B” in Foundations of Art, and Drawing and Painting, Sculpture, or Photography and instructor approval
+Prerequisite: A minimum of a “B” in Foundations of Art, and Intro to Drawing, Intro Painting, Sculpture, Visual

 Grade 11 -12